AdoshiMatamoto/adrianmatei.com/_booknotes/peaceful-parent-happy-kids.md

 tags:
   - parenting
   - education
+---

----After reading this book I can sum it up in one sentence - it's all about unconditional love we need to show to our children at times they need it the most.
+After reading this book I can sum it up in one sentence - it's all about unconditional love we need to show to our children at times they need it the most.
 It's that emotional connection to them we cherish, that we need to foster to make it last for a lifetime.
 In the book I discovered also practical tools I needed to transform my parenting in a positive way.
 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ac&ref=tf_til&ad_type=product_link&tracking_id=adrianmatei.me-20&marketplace=amazon&region=US&placement=B01HSMRWNU&asins=B01HSMRWNU&linkId=b0e1db93755725a19ff449189e226e66&show_border=true&link_opens_in_new_window=true&price_color=333333&title_color=0066c0&bg_color=ffffff">
     </iframe>